Difference in Differences with Time-Varying Covariates: Interpreting TWFE Regressions

 \section{Interpreting TWFE Regressions}

 In this section, we consider how to interpret $\alpha$ in the TWFE regression in \Cref{eqn:twfe}.
 We continue to consider the ``textbook'' case with two time periods where no one is treated in the first time period and where some (but not all) units become treated in the second time period.
-This is a best-case for TWFE regressions as it does not introduce well-known problems related to using already-treated units as comparison units that show up when using TWFE regressions with multiple periods, variation in treatment timing, and treatment effect heterogeneity (\citet{chaisemartin-dhaultfoeuille-2020,goodman-2021}).
+This is a best-case for TWFE regressions as it does not introduce well-known problems related to using already-treated units as comparison units that show up when using TWFE regressions with multiple periods, variation in treatment timing, and treatment effect heterogeneity (\citet{goodman-2021,chaisemartin-dhaultfoeuille-2020}).
+In the case with exactly two periods, it is helpful to equivalently re-write \Cref{eqn:twfe} as

-For interpreting the TWFE regression, a number of our results involve linear projections.
-Let $\L(D|\Delta X_{t^*})$ denote the (population) linear projection of $D$ on $\Delta X_{t^*}$.
-That is,